ameshkin/nextcrumbs/README.md

 }
 ```

-> `react-router-dom` is an optional peer.
-Install it only if you use the router hook.
+> **Important:** `react-router-dom` is an **optional peer dependency**.
+You only need to install it if you use the `useReactRouterBreadcrumbs` hook.
+The package uses lazy loading, so importing other parts of the library won't require `react-router-dom` to be installed.

 ---